 The Parish of Moncton was founded in 1849, and there has been a "St. George's Anglican Church" here ever since.
 Our current building was completed in 1935 with major renovations since completed to include an elevator wing, commercial kitchen facilities, and community bathrooms.
 Fully accessible by elevator, the building is comprised of the main Church, the Chapel of St. Mary and All Angels, the Church Hall, and the office.

 While our Congregation is diverse in its make-up, with people from all walks of life, we are single-minded in concentrating on the downtown neighbourhood as our primary focus for mission and ministry.
 And, we believe that in order to be effective witnesses for Christ our souls and bodies must be regularly engaged in prayer.

 Saint George was chosen by the early congregations of England to be their country's patron saint.
 There are many stories and legends concerning Saint George.
 We know that he was a Greek soldier, born in Cappodicia in the fourth century and martyred for his faith at Lydda, Palestine.
-He was undoubtedly a faithful servant of God.
+From what has been passed down to the present day, we know he was undoubtedly a faithful servant of God.